Updated May 22, 2019. A farmer of 47 years performed an unprecedented animal rescue and swapped animal farming for vegetables.

 “I just couldn’t cope any more and I had to say no,” Vasanthakumar said.

-Vasanthakumar rehomed the animals at the 91-acre Goodheart Animal Sanctuaries, nearly 200 kilometers away.
+Vasanthakumar rehomed the animals at the 91-acre Goodheart Animal Sanctuaries, nearly 200 miles (321km) away.
 Goodheart says this is the first time a farmer has brought lambs to the sanctuary.

 The 2018 documentary “73 Cows” tells the story of Jay Wilde, the first farmer in the UK to trade beef farming for sustainable organic vegan farming, giving up his entire herd of cattle in the process.
 The film won “Best Overall Film Award” and the “Best Lifestyle Film” award out of the 29 entries at the First Ottawa International Vegan Film Festival last November.